 The similar radial charts the Tableau community uses very often so I will not describe all process here.

 I like flexibility so I use some parameters in the workbook for rotating and scaling on a dashboard.
 The transparent background was used for the chart and the axes – is a sheet behing it. :

 There are a couple of filters and actions added and the viz is done!

 I used the same technique for the next viz ‘Formula 1 2018.
 Results’.
 Now you can evaluate which viz looks more attractive, with sigmoid functions or without it.

 I prefer sigmoids.

-Note: I should mention this type of chart is not acceptable foe business visualizations, it rather fit for presentation ata data-art.
+Note: I should mention the radial bump chart is not acceptable for business visualizations, it rather fit for presentation and data-art.

 P.S.
 I have described only RANK type of the vizzes although both of my visualizations have other mode with continious measures.
 The algorythm for any measures for radial charts with sigmoid functions is the same.